Dr. Hawryluk has treated thousands of dental emergencies, and our goal is to give you prompt pain relief.

 St. Lawrence Dentistry is open six days a week (except for a few long weekend holidays).
 Also, we have a 24-hour answering service to take your emergency calls should you need to reach us during non-business hours.
 Dr. Hawryluk has ample experience in emergency dentistry.
 He has dealt with many dental sports injuries and for five years was the team dentist for the Toronto Maple Leafs and Marlies hockey teams.
 St Lawrence Dentistry is well seasoned in treating dental emergencies and has ample experience reconstructing dentition after dental trauma.

 A dental emergency can take many forms.
 It can be related to swelling or pain in your mouth.
 Sometimes there can be an ‘esthetic dental emergency’ such as when a front tooth fractures before you have an essential event to attend.
 Similar to medical emergencies, dental emergencies must be diagnosed and treated by the appropriate clinician promptly before any condition worsens.
 When you arrive at St. Lawrence Dentistry, we will ask you for a brief history of your dental emergency.
 You must provide your dentist with the correct information and be as accurate as possible.
 The dentist may ask when the pain started and if it ‘comes and goes’, whether or not you have taken medication recently, and what symptoms you are having.
 Dr. Hawryluk Jr. will make a diagnosis and treat your dental issue.

-Examples of Dental Emergencies are severe toothaches, fractured teeth, knocked-out teeth, lodged foreign bodies in teeth, and severe gum injuries
+Examples of Dental Emergencies are severe toothaches, fractured teeth, knocked-out teeth, lodged foreign bodies in teeth, and severe gum injuries.

-St. Lawrence Dentistry is ready to help with your dental emergency is a prompt professional manner.
-If you live in the Mississauga area and are in need of an emergency dentist please give us a callclick here.
+In addition to being open on weekdays, we are open on Saturdays for your convenience.
+St. Lawrence Dentistry is ready to help with your dental emergency in a prompt, professional manner.
+If you need an emergency dentist in Mississauga, please give us a call.